mbehr1/dlt-logs/README.md

    * **positive**: filter need to match to include the message in the view.
 If no positive filter exists all msgs are assumed matching.
    * **negative**: if filter matches the message will not be included in the view.
    * **marker**: if filter matches the messages will be "marked"/decorated.
    * **event**: used for time-sync event detection or for report generation.
 For reports the payloadRegex must be used and capture data.
 If the capture group name starts with "STATE_" distinct/"state"/"level" values are assumed.
+If the capture group name starts with "INT_" the value is parsed as integer and can e.g be in hex (0x...).
 Otherwise linear (float-)values.
 By default report filters are added into the last active report window.
 If you want to add another report window use the "alt/option".

    Currently filter can match for:
    * **ecu**: the ECU identifier.